 There are three types of emotional mirroring to be aware of, and the great news is, they are also things that you can begin to practice on your own if you choose to do so.

 Conscious mirroring refers to when a person intentionally does things to replicate the behaviors or thoughts of another person.
+When you consciously mirror someone, you imbibe the same posture, body language, or facial expressions in your own behavior.

 Unconscious mirroring refers to a more natural element of mirroring.
 Often once the honeymoon phase has ended and two people in a relationship have a strong foundation, their thoughts and actions organically mirror each other.